w-lly/marital-status-prediction/README.md

 ## Project Overview

-The dataset used in this project is from the Kaggle "Adult Census Income" dataset (Census data from 1994).
-The dataset contains demographic and economic attributes of individuals, such as age, education, occupation, and hours worked per week.
-The task is to predict whether a person is "Married," "Previously Married," or "Not Currently Married."
+The census dataset used contains demographic and economic attributes of individuals, such as age, education, occupation, and hours worked per week.
+The goal is to predict whether a person is "Married," "Previously Married," or "Not Currently Married."

+This project was completed as part of the Cornell's **Break Through Tech AI Program**.

 ## Project Files